atnwalk/testbed/README.md

 ```

-## Create the testbed Docker image
+## Build and run the testbed Docker image

+**IMPORTANT:**
+Creating and, in particular, running the testbed Docker image requires preparation of the host system.
+Refer to the "[Setup user, directories, and permissions](#setup-user-directories-and-permissions)" section on how to set it up.

+Build the testbed Docker image
 ```bash
 # clone the testbed repository
 cd /home/rocky/